syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Installation-errors.md

 Please check your subscription status [here](https://www.syncfusion.com/sales/products), or contact <salessupport@syncfusion.com>.
 You can also continue the 30-day trial period.

-## Unable to install because of another installation
+## Unable to install because of another installationmjnhhhhhhhhh

 ### Problem